 New Hampshire Petition for Name Change

-New Hampshire petition for name change is used by adults who want to change their legal name.
-The requesting person, known as the “petitioner”, must provide their date and place of birth, where they live, and an explanation for why they are changing their name.
-Petitioners who are incarcerated, on probation, or registered sex offenders must make a compelling argument for the name change.
+New Hampshire petition for name change is filed to enable adults to change their legal name.
+The individual, known as the “petitioner”, must provide their date and place of birth, where they live, and an explanation for why they are changing their name.
+Petitioners will need to complete the application online and attach additional documentation.

-New Hampshire petition for name change is used by adults who want to change their legal name.
-The requesting person, known as the “petitioner”, must provide their date and place of birth, where they live, and an explanation for why they are changing their name.
-Petitioners who are incarcerated, on probation, or registered sex offenders must make a compelling argument for the name change.
+New Hampshire petition for name change is filed to enable adults to change their legal name.
+The individual, known as the “petitioner”, must provide their date and place of birth, where they live, and an explanation for why they are changing their name.
+Petitioners will need to complete the application online and attach additional documentation.

 Eligibility Requirements